 Ms. Roberts asked Ms. Bernard about the projected performance rate of 81%.
 Ms. Bernard responded that it was current as of two weeks ago.
 Ms. Roberts then suggested a 15% cut on this proposal in order to meet the 100% performance.
 Mr. Mitchell indicated that he would be amenable to this, but wanted to provide further explanation as to why the 15% cut should not take place.
 Mr. Mitchell explained why the delays took place but did state again that he would be amenable to the reduction of 15%.
 Ms. Roberts invited him back for more if they find they need to.

 Mr. Tweini thanked Mr. Mitchell for their work with the veterans.

-ACTION: Ms. Roberts moved and Ms. Newsom seconded the approval to reduce the new amount \$470,072.
+ACTION: Ms. Roberts moved and Ms. Newsom seconded the approval to reduce the Proposal for Riverside Community College District, OED by 15% making the new amount \$470,072.